awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-validation-digest-file-structure.md

 }
 ```

-## Signature of the Digest File<a name="cloudtrail-log-file-validation-digest-file-signature"></a>
+## Signature of the digest file<a name="cloudtrail-log-file-validation-digest-file-signature"></a>

 The signature information for a digest file is located in two object metadata properties of the Amazon S3 digest file object\.
 Each digest file has the following metadata entries:
 + `x-amz-meta-signature`

   The hexadecimal encoded value of the digest file signature\.
 The following is an example signature: